[THE GEORGIA INCARCERATION PERFORMANCE PROJECT]

 SNAPSHOT OF COLLABORATORS

-The Project brings together a diverse constellation of people and entities around the Georgia incarceration story to have a conversation, engage ethically, and learn from this history and its impact on our everyday lives.
-The Project is co-directed by: Professor Keith Arthur Bolden (Spelman - Theatre & Performance), Dr. Amma Y. Ghartey-Tagoe Kootin (UGA - Theatre and Film Studies/Institute for African American Studies), Dr. Julie B. Johnson (Spelman - Dance Performance & Choreography), Dr. Emily Sahakian (UGA - Theatre and Film Studies/Romance Languages), and Professor Kathleen Wessel (Spelman - Dance Performance & Choreography); and developed in partnership with archivists at Spelman College and UGA Special Collections Libraries (Chuck Barber, Jan Levinson Hebbard, Jill Severn, and Mary Miller); other professional collaborators, including Dr. Barbara McCaskill (Creative and Co-Executive Producer), Dr. Steve Soper (Course Collaboration at UGA), Dr. Caroline Young (Course Collaboration - Common Good Atlanta), Dr. Lauren Neefe (Common Good Atlanta), Dr. Ruthie Yow (Course Collaboration - Common Good Atlanta), Angela Hall (co-script supervisor); Charmaine Minniefield (visual media designer), Erwin Greene of eGreene Designs (lighting designer, co-sound designer and co-sound engineer), Diana Norton-Bagwell (co-sound designer and co-sound engineer), Deborah Hughes (costume design - "Bones" and "Joker" characters), Okorie OK Cello (composer - musician), CC Sunchild (composer - musician), Munir Zakee (composer - musician), Kimberly Binns (guest artist - filmmaker), Andre Allen of Blacklight Productions (production management), Dr. Nouhr-Dine Akondo (creative consultant), Morgan Hawkins (Co-Project Manager), and Taylor Wood (Spring 2019 Phase I Artistic Facilitator and Teacher); a performing ensemble of 28 students; 4 graduate students in creative leadership roles as designers and co-script supervisor, a stage management team of 5 students; more than 48 student-participants and contributors in Phase I of the Project (Spring 2019 courses - preliminary archival and embodied research); 20 student-participants and contributors in Phase II (May 2019 devising workshop), and dozens of student-led production crews at Spelman and at UGA.
+The Project brought together a diverse constellation of people and entities around the Georgia incarceration story to have a conversation, engage ethically, and learn from this history and its impact on our everyday lives.
+The Project was co-directed by: Professor Keith Arthur Bolden (Spelman - Theatre & Performance), Dr. Amma Y. Ghartey-Tagoe Kootin (UGA - Theatre and Film Studies/Institute for African American Studies), Dr. Julie B. Johnson (Spelman - Dance Performance & Choreography), Dr. Emily Sahakian (UGA - Theatre and Film Studies/Romance Languages), and Professor Kathleen Wessel (Spelman - Dance Performance & Choreography); and developed in partnership with archivists at Spelman College and UGA Special Collections Libraries (Chuck Barber, Jan Levinson Hebbard, Jill Severn, and Mary Miller); other professional collaborators, including Dr. Barbara McCaskill (Creative and Co-Executive Producer), Dr. Steve Soper (Course Collaboration at UGA), Dr. Caroline Young (Course Collaboration - Common Good Atlanta), Dr. Lauren Neefe (Common Good Atlanta), Dr. Ruthie Yow (Course Collaboration - Common Good Atlanta), Angela Hall (co-script supervisor); Charmaine Minniefield (visual media designer), Erwin Greene of eGreene Designs (lighting designer, co-sound designer and co-sound engineer), Diana Norton-Bagwell (co-sound designer and co-sound engineer), Deborah Hughes (costume design - "Bones" and "Joker" characters), Okorie OK Cello (composer - musician), CC Sunchild (composer - musician), Munir Zakee (composer - musician), Kimberly Binns (guest artist - filmmaker), Andre Allen of Blacklight Productions (production management), Dr. Nouhr-Dine Akondo (creative consultant), Morgan Hawkins (Co-Project Manager), and Taylor Wood (Spring 2019 Phase I Artistic Facilitator and Teacher); a performing ensemble of 28 students; 4 graduate students in creative leadership roles as designers and co-script supervisor, a stage management team of 5 students; more than 48 student-participants and contributors in Phase I of the Project (Spring 2019 courses - preliminary archival and embodied research); 20 student-participants and contributors in Phase II (May 2019 devising workshop), and dozens of student-led production crews at Spelman and at UGA.

 Funders and Sponsors